Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: The Laplace--Beltrami operator

 Taking the closure of $C^\infty(\mathcal{M})$ with respect to this inner product leads to the Hilbert space of square integrable functions $L^2(\mathcal{M})$.
-Using this inner product, the Laplace-Beltrami operator is actually self-adjoint for compactly supported functions~\cite{STRICHARTZ198348}
+Using this inner product, the Laplace--Beltrami operator is actually self-adjoint for compactly supported functions~\cite{STRICHARTZ198348}

 A final remark goes to the link to geometry~\cite{rosenberg_1997}.
-Not only is the Laplace-Beltrami operator determined by the metric, but this works the other way around too.
-Knowing how the Laplace-Beltrami operator acts on functions actually fixes the metric completely.
+Not only is the Laplace--Beltrami operator determined by the metric, but this works the other way around too.
+Knowing how the Laplace--Beltrami operator acts on functions actually fixes the metric completely.

-\section{The canonical tensor model.}
+\section{The canonical tensor model}

-This section gives a brief review of the canonical tensor model (\textsc{ctm}).
-The \textsc{ctm} is a tensor model for gravity in the canonical (Hamiltonian) formalism, and it is the main motivation to introduce the formalism of this paper.
+This section gives a brief review of the canonical tensor model (CTM).
+The CTM is a tensor model for gravity in the canonical (Hamiltonian) formalism, and it is the main motivation to introduce the formalism of this paper.
 The tensors are fully symmetric tensors of rank three, denoted by $Q_{abc}$.
-In the case of an $N$-dimensional underlying vectorspace, this means that the configuration space is $\mathbb{R}^\mathcal{N}$, where $\mathcal{N}=\frac{1}{6}N(N+1)(N+2)$ is the amount of independent entries in the tensor.
+In the case of an $N$-dimensional underlying vector space, this means that the configuration space is $\mathbb{R}^\mathcal{N}$, where $\mathcal{N}=\frac{1}{6}N(N+1)(N+2)$ is the amount of independent entries in the tensor.